ami87/Phonograph/README.md

 # HOWTO BUILD
-With Android Studio or run this in the prompt:
-./gradlew build
+You will need to have zipalign installed.
+To install zipalign run: "sudo apt install zipalign"

+Then run ./build.sh
-then the apk will be in /app/build/outputs/apk the release apk must be signed before installing
+The script will build, sign and zipalign the apk, the final apk will be placed in the root of the source directory

 # Phonograph
 A material designed local music player for Android.